 In addition to a completed cover page, all proposals should be a maximum of two pages and include a description of the research project, a budget outlining how the funding would be used, and a justification for that budget.

 There are two deadlines for applications each academic year, one for Fall and one for Spring.
 The deadline for Fall funding is the last Monday of April, and the deadline for Spring funding is the last Monday of November.
-Applications must be submitted as a single pdf-formatted attachment to Joy Yard (firstname.lastname@example.org) and Dan Simon (email@example.com) by 5pm on the date of the deadline.
+Applications must be submitted as a single pdf-formatted attachment to Joy Yard (firstname.lastname@example.org) and Ben Ward (email@example.com) by 5pm on the date of the deadline.
 Award decisions are expected within five weeks of the deadline.

-The proposals will be reviewed by a panel of faculty reviewers chosen by the Office of the Vice President for Research.
+The proposals will be reviewed by a panel of faculty reviewers chosen by the Office of the Senior Vice President for Research.

 Allowable expenses include: Supplies and materials or travel required for the project.
 Computer software and equipment can be funded only if it can be demonstrated that it is essential to the project and cannot be obtained by other means at CSU.
 Computer software and equipment purchased through an undergraduate research grant will remain the property of the University after the project's completion.